-Policy Seven: Council will seek opportunities to co-locate affordable housing in the design and development of Council buildings through 'air rights' or other mechanisms.
+Policy 6: Council will seek opportunities to co-locate affordable housing in the design and development of council buildings through "air rights" or other mechanisms.

-Policy Eight: Council will make Council-owned land available for the delivery of affordable housing in line with the decision framework on page 21.
+Policy 7: Council will make Council-owned land available for the delivery of affordable housing in line with the decision framework on page 20.

-Key Actions
+Key actions

-- When considering a change of use or development of Council assets, Council will consider whether it is appropriate to be used for affordable housing. - Council will review Council-owned land in the municipality and assess its sustainability for affordable housing. - Council will prepare a process for how affordable housing will be considered when developing Council assets, such as air-rights over community facilities.
+Action: When considering a change of use or development of Council assets, Council will consider whether it is appropriate to be used for affordable housing.

+Action: Council will review Council-owned land in the municipality and assess its suitability for affordable housing.

+Action: Council will prepare a process for how affordable housing will be considered when developing council assets, such as air-rights over community facilities.